 As these old Mercedes approach 20+ years the brushes are wearing out and the alternators are failing.
 Many owners are having their expensive alternators replaced without knowing that it might just be the inexpensive voltage regulator mounted on the back on the alternator.
 I am now taking a preventative approach with my customers and just replacing all the old voltage regulators.
 Includes picture installation instructions and troubleshooting tips.
 This small regulator is easy to install by jacking up your Benz and going underneath to the back of the alternator.
-This is a quality German made aftermarket voltage regulator with improved brush material for long life.
+This is a quality German-made aftermarket voltage regulator with improved brush material for a long life.
 If you have not replaced this unit in the last 5 years I would highly recommend you do...One of the best run insurance measures you can take!
-Retail price is $65.29.
+The retail price is $65.29.
 Shipped with instructions.

 Sometimes it is very hard to get to the screws when the alternator is on the car as you can see below:

-If yours is in a tight location recommend a right angle ratcheting screw driver if you don't have one.
+If yours is in a tight location recommend a right angle ratcheting screwdriver if you don't have one.

 One of the handiest small tools you can have